stevemoser/the-tape-drive/content/posts/2019-06-06-undocumented-and-under-documented-features-in-macos-10-15-catalina.md

   - Apple
   - Catalina
 ---
 With so many announcement from this year's WWDC it is no surprise there are many under documented and undocumented features, deprecations, and updates in macOS 10.15 Catalina.
 Let's start with a few features I've found while digging through macOS 10.15

 ## Features

 #### SideCar

 The first part of SideCar was introduced last year as Continuity Camera even though internally it was called SideCarCamera.
 Strangely enough this year it is referred to internally both as SideCar and Continuity.
 I like the name SideCar as it is more memorable than Continuity and implies the one to one relationship between the Mac and iPad (or the iPhone in the case of SideCarCamera).
 This year Apple announced on stage that SideCar includes extending and mirroring a Mac's display to an iPad and using a iPad to markup or sketch content on a Mac.
-Extending your mirroring a Mac's display can be done through Preference, AirPlay menu bar app, or by clicking on the green button in the "traffic lights" which displays options for entering full screen or tiling left or right.
+Extending or mirroring a Mac's display can be done through Preference, AirPlay menu bar app, or by clicking on the green button in the "traffic lights" which displays options for entering full screen or tiling left or right.
 Additionally if you hold Option while clicking the green button options for zooming and moving windows to the left or right side of the screen appear.
 Finally, I found the following reference to a as-yet-unannounced feature of SideCar: signature support.

 ```
 ContinuityCamera.appex